netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-metal-lb.md

 Perform the following steps to deploy a sample application and verify the deployment.

-1. Create a sample deployment using the following command.
+1. Create a sample deployment using the [sample-deployment.yaml](./metal-lb-manifests/sample-deployment.yaml) file.

-        kubectl create –f sample_deployment.yaml
+        kubectl create –f sample-deployment.yaml

-2. Expose the application with a service using the following command.
+2. Expose the application with a service using the [sample-service.yaml](./metal-lb-manifests/sample-service.yaml) file.

-        kubectl create –f sample_service.yaml
+        kubectl create –f sample-service.yaml

-3. Once the service is created, you can add an ingress resource.
+3. Once the service is created, you can add an ingress resource using the [sample-ingress.yaml](./metal-lb-manifests/sample-ingress.yaml).

-        kubectl create –f sample_ingress.yaml
+        kubectl create –f sample-ingress.yaml

 You can test the Ingress by accessing the application using a `cpx-service` external IP address as follows: